 That’s the primary reason why I haven’t worn my Oura Ring during CrossFit workouts.

 While the Oura Ring isn’t a medical device meant to diagnose any serious health conditions, I believe (and studies confirm) that a sudden change in respiratory rate, HRV and sleeping heart rate can be an indication of an underlying issue.
-Maybe that’s why more people are interested in fitness tracking during the 2020 pandemic.

 The Oura app shows my morning report almost instantaneously, and frankly much faster than the WHOOP app, which usually takes minutes to crunch the data through its algorithm.
 So I really like the “real-time” reporting of Oura.

 While Oura does offer a feature that enables you to share your data with another person, I don’t think that you can share it with just anyone.